The mixed problem for the Laplacian in Lipschitz domains: Uniqueness of solutions

 We have that $ \lim _ { k\rightarrow \infty } C_ { k,1 } = 0$ since $ \pnabla u _ j $ is bounded and (\ref{Dclaim}) holds.
-Since $ T_k ( x' )$ converges uniformly to $x' $, $DT_k $ is bounded, and the Jacobian of $S_k$ is bounded, we have that $ \lim _ { k \rightarrow \infty } C_{ k,2} = 0$. \end{proof}
+Since $ T_k ( x' )$ converges uniformly to $x' $, $DT_k $ is bounded and the Jacobian of $S_k$ is bounded, we have that $ \lim _ { k \rightarrow \infty } C_{ k,2} = 0$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{uRuniq}] We let $ u$ be a solution of (\ref{MP}) with zero data $f_N$ and $f_D$ and we wish to show that $u$ is zero.
+\begin{proof}[Proof of Theorem \ref{uRuniq}] We let $ u$ be a solution of the $L^1$-mixed problem, (\ref{MP}), with $f_N = 0$ and $f_D=0$ and we wish to show that $u$ is zero.
 We fix $a$ an atom for $N$ and let $ w$ be a solution of the mixed problem with Neumann data $a$ and zero Dirichlet data.
 Our goal is to show that

-This implies that $u$ is zero on $ \partial \Omega$ and then Dahlberg and Kenig's result for uniqueness in the regularity problem \cite{DK:1987} imply that $u=0$ in $ \Omega$.
+This implies that $u$ is zero on $ \partial \Omega$ and then Dahlberg and Kenig's result for uniqueness of solutions of the regularity problem \cite{DK:1987} implies that $u=0$ in $ \Omega$.

 We turn to the proof of (\ref{AtomClaim}).
 Applying Green's second identity in one of the approximating domains $ \Omega _k$ gives us